“I felt like the world had turned its back on me,” said Kibreeya Jones,

 Like so many other New Orleanians, Kibreeya Jones, 24, lost her hospitality job last year when the pandemic hit, shuttering most of the city.

 Already, nearly 600 people have fallen into homelessness as a result of the pandemic.
-With your help, teams from UNITY of Greater New Orleans will be working hard to house those people throughout the summer.
+With your help, teams from UNITY of Greater New Orleans will be working hard to house those people throughout this fall and winter.

 Soon after her workplace shut down, Kibreeya found that she couldn’t pay her bills, so she moved in with family members, along with her two toddlers: one-year-old Ayaan and three-year-old Ayeerbik — her own name spelled backward.